nemonik/hands-on-DevOps/readme.md

 make docker-push
 ```

+We'll also have to remove the image from our local Docker caches

 #### 8.12.1.3.
 Create a Kubernetes manifest for the application

-At the root of the `hellworld-web` application create a new file named `helloworld.yml` and add to it the following content
+At the root of the `hellworld-web` application create a new file, a Kubernetes resource file for our application named `helloworld.yml` and add to it the following content

 ```yaml
 ---